KisonaRichards/BoujeeBoilsOrderSystem/README.md

-# BoujeeBoilsOrderSystem
+# BB OrderSystem
 Allows employess of boujee Boils to create customer orders - Currently collects customers name, phone number, address, date and time of delivery and their order.
 A kitchen ticket can then be created and printed aswell as a customer receipt. the ordercan then be saved and can be later pulled on to see the full order and their is a clear form button!

-# 🦞 Boujee Boil — Order Manager
+# 🦞  — Order Manager

 A lightweight, mobile-responsive web application designed for managing restaurant orders, generating receipts, tracking sales daily, and handling delivery logistics offline or online.